Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

 # SQL access control exercises

 > [!IMPORTANT]
 > Please submit this exercise as a `access_control_exercises_YOURFAMILYNAME.sql` file to Moodle.
-If pair work, then both students submit the file with two family names in the file name.

 The objective of this exercise is to familiarize yourself with the basics of SQL access control with database users, database roles and privileges.
 Use this week's lesson slides as materials.

-## Instructions
+## The task setup

-It is highly recommended that you complete these tasks with another student as pairwork in the following way:

-1. Choose a student to work with.
-Both students should connect to the Haaga-Helia's SQL Server with their computers by following the [Using Haaga-Helia's SQL Server](../materials/sql-server/haaga-helia-sql-server.md) guide.
-2. Follow the instructions in the tasks, where you will give another student rights to access your table.
-The other student then accesses your table from their computer.
+In the tasks you will be granting privileges to another user to your database objects and observe how those privileges affect the database operations.
+So, the tasks requires you to use two users.

+If you are using the _Haaga-Helia's SQL Server (non-Windows users)_, all you need to do to get started is to log in using the SQL Server Management Studio.
+Take a look at the [Using Haaga-Helia's SQL Server](../materials/sql-server/haaga-helia-sql-server.md) guide if you have trouble.

-_Alternatively_, you can do complete the tasks alone, _if you have installed SQL Server on your own computer_.
-Then you'll do the following:
+If you have installed the _SQL Server on your own computer_, do the following to get started:

 1. Connect to the SQL Server on your own computer (like you have done in the exercise before) in SQL Server Management Studio.
 2. In the "Object Explorer" panel on the left, right-click the connection starting with "localhost" (or your Windows username) and choose "Properties".
 In the dialog, click "Security" and in the security settings, tick "SQL Server and Windows Authentication mode" and click "Ok".